Surveillance camera on a pole, blue sky.

 Click the Configuration tab.

-Network / Advances Settings / Other – Enable Virtual Host
+Network / Advances Settings / Other – Enable Virtual Host.

-Once the switch is virtually hosting the cameras, you can login to the cameras directly using the link provided…
+Once the switch is virtually hosting the cameras, you can log in to the cameras directly using the link provided.

 Click the Configuration tab.